 Re:Minds is a Southampton based organisation supporting families whose children/young people have Autism, ADHD or other neurodiverse needs and/or mental health needs - with or without a diagnosis.
 Our aim is to allow people whose children face similar issues to meet up in an informal setting to share knowledge and talk about any challenges our families are facing.
 We don’t claim to be experts, just other families who understand what it can feel like to be on this journey.

-We are the primary link between families and Southampton Specialist CAMHS and offer speakers on a range of topics and regular advice clinics for children’s mental health, Autism, ADHD and adult mental health.
+We are the primary link between families and Southampton Specialist CAMHS and offer speakers on a range of topics and regular advice clinics for children’s mental health, Autism, ADHD, SEND Legal Advice and adult mental health.

 You pulled me back from the brink.
 I'll always be grateful for your rational, logical mind and your warmth, compassion and understanding.